alex-vinnik-sp/movie-recos/backend/TRACE_CLI_README.md

 ## 🔍 Key Features

-### ✅ Parallel Query Execution
+### ✅ Parallel Query Execution Support
+- Configured to run 1 query by default
-- All 3 queries run concurrently using `asyncio.gather()`
+- Supports running multiple queries concurrently using `asyncio.gather()`
-- Faster overall execution
-- Realistic concurrent trace recording
+- To enable multiple queries: uncomment additional queries in the `queries` list
+- All queries in the list will run in parallel for faster execution

 ### ✅ External Browser Authentication
 - Uses SSO/OAuth for Snowflake